 Contact a Chicago Work Injury Attorney

 If you or someone you love suffered an injury on the job, it’s important to contact an experienced Chicago workers’ compensation lawyer as soon as possible.
 You will need to take steps in order to be eligible for benefits, and a dedicated employee rights advocate can help to ensure that you receive the compensation you deserve.
-An attorney at Woodruff Johnson & Evans can answer your questions today.
+An attorney at Woodruff Johnson & Evans Law Offices can answer your questions today.